jambonz/next-static-site/markdown/docs/ws/overview.md

   - Messages from the your server to jambonz will have the following types: [`ack`, `command`].
 - *msgid*: every message sent from jambonz will include a unique message identifier.
 Messages from the your server application that are responses to jambonz messages (`ack`) **must** include the msgId that they are acknowledging.

 Note that not all messages sent by jambonz need to be acknowledged.
 The message types which **must** be acknowledged are the `session:new`, and `verb:hook` messages.
-An app **may** choose to acknowledge other message types as well, but these acknowledgement messages will simply be discarded by jambonz.

 ## Message types
 In the sections that follow, we will describe each of the message types in detail.
 The table below provides summary information.